tryingsomestuff/Minic/README.md

 ### Minic NNUE "originality" status

-- Inference code : originally based on Seer one (Connor McMonigle), many refactoring and experiements inside (clipped ReLU, quantization on read, vectorization, sub-net depending on pieces number, ...).
+- Inference code : originally based on Seer's one (Connor McMonigle), with many refactorings and experiments inside (clipped ReLU, quantization on read, vectorization, sub-net depending on piece count, ...).
 - Network topology : Many many have been tested (with or without skip connections, bigger or smaller input layer, number of layers, pieces buckets, ...) mainly without success.
 Always trying to find a better idea ...
 Currently a multi-bucket (based on the number of pieces) net with a common input layer and 2 inner nets.
 - Training code : mainly based on the Gary Linscott and Tomasz Sobczyk (@Sopel) pytorch trainer (https://github.com/glinscott/nnue-pytorch), adapted and tuned to Minic.
 - Data generation code : fully original, pure Minic data.
-Many ideas has been tried (generate inside search tree, self-play, multi-pv, random, with or without syzygy, ...).
-Some LC0 data are also used after being rescored using previous Minic version.
+Many ideas have been tried (generation inside the search tree, self-play, multi-pv, random, with or without syzygy, ...).
+Some LC0 data are also used after being rescored using a previous Minic version.
-- Other tools : many little tools around training process, borrowed here and there and adapated or developed by myself.
+- Other tools : many little tools around the training process, borrowed here and there and adapted or developed by myself.

 In brief, Minic NNUE world is vastly inspired from what others are doing and is using pure Minic data (Minic generated or otherwise rescored).

 ## Testing and strength

-Minic is currently in the 20 best engines with a Elo rating around 3400 at [CCRL scale](https://www.computerchess.org.uk/ccrl/404/cgi/compare_engines.cgi?class=Open+source+single-CPU+engines&print=Rating+list&print=Results+table&print=LOS+table&table_size=12&cross_tables_for_best_versions_only=1).
+Minic is currently in the top 20 engines with an Elo rating around 3400 on the [CCRL scale](https://www.computerchess.org.uk/ccrl/404/cgi/compare_engines.cgi?class=Open+source+single-CPU+engines&print=Rating+list&print=Results+table&print=LOS+table&table_size=12&cross_tables_for_best_versions_only=1).

-### Various NNUE nets strenght
+### Various NNUE nets strength

-This table shows the evolution of nets strength of various Minic nets on an AVX2 hardware at short TC (10s+0.1).
-Results will be a lot different on older hardware where NNUE evaluation is much slower.
-I thus encourage users to only use Minic with NNUE nets on recent hardware.
-As we see, nets strenght is increasing version after version, this is due to better data, new net topologies but also of course to the fact that I rescore (or regenerate) data with previous version of Minic before training a new net.
-Moreover, the decision to revert SF implementation and start my own work based on Seer initial implementation led to a 2 years net training journey to fill the performance gap ...
+This table shows the evolution of the strength of various Minic nets on AVX2 hardware at short TC (10s+0.1).
+Results will be very different on older hardware where NNUE evaluation is much slower.
+I therefore encourage users to use Minic with NNUE nets only on recent hardware.
+As we see, net strength is increasing version after version; this is due to better data, new net topologies, but also of course to the fact that I rescore (or regenerate) data with a previous version of Minic before training a new net.
+Moreover, the decision to revert the SF implementation and start my own work based on Seer's initial implementation led to a two-year net-training journey to fill the performance gap ...

 ```